jotixh/ConversationThreadsTwitter/README.md

 # Conversation Threads Twitter

 We share our dataset of conversation threads yielded on Twitter.
-It was used in our paper [1] published on ECIR 2018.
+It was used in our paper published on ECIR 2018.

-If you want to use this dataset, please cite us as:
+If you want to use this dataset, please cite us.

-[1] Herrera, Jose; Poblete, Barbara; Denis, Parra.
-Learning to Leverage Microblog Data for QA.
-In Proceeding of European Conference on Information Retrieval (2018).
+The references are at the end.

 # Dataset description